lightstep/terraform-provider-lightstep/docs/resources/dashboard.md

 Required:

-- `default_values` (List of String) One or more values to set the template variable to by default (if none are provided, defaults to all possible values)
+- `default_values` (List of String) [Do not use - this field is not yet supported by the Lightstep SaaS] One or more values to set the template variable to by default (if none are provided, defaults to all possible values)
-- `name` (String) Unique (per dashboard) name for template variable, beginning with a letter or underscore and only containing letters, numbers, and underscores
+- `name` (String) [Do not use - this field is not yet supported by the Lightstep SaaS] Unique (per dashboard) name for template variable, beginning with a letter or underscore and only containing letters, numbers, and underscores
-- `suggestion_attribute_key` (String) Attribute key used as source for suggested template variable values appearing in Lightstep UI
+- `suggestion_attribute_key` (String) [Do not use - this field is not yet supported by the Lightstep SaaS] Attribute key used as source for suggested template variable values appearing in Lightstep UI